capensisma/Herald/README.md

-#Notifications
+#### THIS README IS OUT OF DATE....
+AGAIN!

+#Universal Notifications

-A notifications pattern strait out of Telescope! (actually still in Telescope >_>) Worth notting that everything in here is open to change.
-Any refrences to telescope may or may not have been aproved.
+A notifications pattern strait out of Telescope!
+By itself it supports in app notifications but allows for extension packages that add anything from email to text messages.

 ##Current Status:
 Feedback wanted!
 Help Appreciated.
 README improvements necessary, you are going to want to look at the code.
 I will clean this mess up soon.